Bricktech2000/Notes/notes/c.md

 &mdash; <https://www.gnu.org/software/libc/manual/html_node/Reserved-Names.html>

-any identifier matching one of the following [[regular expression]]s is reserved and should not be used in a user program: #todo rephrase
+any identifier matching one of the following [[regular expression]]s is reserved and should not be used in a user program:

 - `/^_/` at file scope
 - `/^__/`